-- You must either own the property or have a lease or contract which makes you responsible for the real estate taxes; and
+- Either own the property or have a lease or contract which makes you responsible for the real estate taxes.

-- The property must be your principal residence.
-If you have moved or plan to move in the future, you may be entitled to a prorated Senior Citizen Exemption, based on the time of occupancy.
-To apply for a prorated Senior Citizen Exemption you must submit a:
+- Occupy the property as your principal place of residence on January 1, 2020.
+If you have moved or plan to move in the future, you may be entitled to a prorated Senior Exemption, based on the time of occupancy.
+To apply for a prorated Senior Exemption you must submit the following:

 - Or, you can supply one document from List B and one from List C: